PicPay/trabalhe-conosco-backend-dev/README.md

 #### Go to project folder...

-Run the install.sh and take a coffee...
+Run the install.sh

 `$ bash install.sh`

+Enter the database password when prompted, obs: the password is `"root"

 Go to http://localhost and make you registration and enjoy!